ietf-wg-cellar/matroska-specification/chapter_codecs.md

 When chapter codecs are used the `EditionFlagOrdered` of the edition they belong to **MUST** be set.

+Each `ChapProcessCodecID` value in an edition **SHOULD** have a single interpreter for the whole `EditionEntry`, if that `ChapProcessCodecID` value is supported by the `Matroska Player`.
+This is necessary to be able to read/write global variables that can be used between chapters.

 ## Segment Linking

 Chapter Codecs can reference another `Segment` and jump to that `Segment`.